 - Mattress Pad and Bamboo Sheets – Again, sleep is not the place to save money.
 I chose a high quality mattress pad and the bamboo sheets he loves.
 And since he knows how to do laundry, one set of sheets is enough.

 - Comforter – We opted for the $25 twin XL comforter at Target.
-There’s no need to overbuy.
+No need to overbuy.

-- Medicine/First Aid Kit – I’m putting together a box of over-the-counter medicine based on what he has taken in the past and works well for him.
-His will include a thermometer, ice packs (2), Tylenol, Motrin, Mucinex, Tums, Tylenol Cold, and Flonase.
-Don’t forget to refill prescriptions now and send the next refill with them if you can.
-But most prescriptions can be transferred to a university pharmacy.
+- Medicine/First Aid Kit – This is a must have!
+I put together a bag of over-the-counter medicine based on what he has taken in the past.
+We refilled it over winter break.
+It included a thermometer, ice packs (2), Tylenol, Motrin, Mucinex, Tums, Zantac, Tylenol Cold, and Flonase.
+Don’t forget to refill prescriptions two-weeks before they leave and opt for 90-day refills if you can.
+Most prescriptions can be transferred to the on-campus pharmacy.

-- Command Hooks – I recommend the 5-lb hooks.
-Also, I purchased the velcro-style for hanging decorations and a cork board.
+- Command Hooks – I recommend the 5-lb hooks because they will hold most items.
+Also, I used the velcro-style for hanging decorations and a cork board.

-- Comfy Collapsible Bag Chair – This is another pro-tip from a veteran parent.
-I would not have purchased it otherwise.
-And it folds up to save space and can be repurposed for picnics or tailgates in the future.
+- Comfy Collapsible Bag Chair – This is another pro-tip from a veteran parent and my son loves it.
+He will take it to his apartment next year as well.
+It folds up to save space and can be repurposed for gaming in our basement.

 Not Buy List:

-- Ikea Bags – We are absolutely going to use them.
-But we inherited four from my goddaughter who just graduated college.
+- Ikea Bags – We love these and used them!
+But we inherited three from my goddaughter who just graduated college.
 Use your network.
 And be sure to label them with name and dorm room.
+5 bags in this size were ideal.

 - Mini-Fridge – Our friend’s son just finished college and passed on his mini-fridge.
 Check FB Marketplace and Buy Nothing Groups before you buy new.